mu-semtech/mu-ruby-template/README.md

 #### update_modified(subject, modified = DateTime.now.xmlschema)
 Executes a SPARQL query to update the modification date of the given subject URI (string).
 The date defaults to now.

+## Writing tests for your microservice
+To test your app, run the container with `RACK_ENV` set to `test`.
+All [rspec](http://rspec.info/) tests matching `*_spec.rb` in `spec/` and its subdirectories will be executed.

+    docker run --rm -e RACK_ENV=test microservice-image

+To run the tests while developing, start an interactive container in the test enviroment with your code and `spec/` folder mounted:

+    docker run --volume /path/to/your/code:/usr/src/app/ext
+                --volume /path/to/your/code/spec:/usr/src/app/spec/ext
+                -e RACK_ENV=test
+                -it semtech/mu-sinatra-template:1.2.0-ruby2.1 /bin/bash

+You can now run your tests inside the container with:

+    bundle install
+    rspec -c

+To get help on the available options of `rspec` execute:

+    rspec -h